jendave/starforged-custom-compendiums/README.md

 All resources have been converted from their original format into a format comaptible with FoundryVTT.

 Licenses and permissions for the macros are listed in the source code.

+[game-icons.net](https://game-icons.net/) are licensed under the [Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/).

+malnutrition.svg - "Bowl of rice" by Caro Asercion under CC BY 3.0

 ## Resources